jerryjappinen/bellevue-docs/tooling/stack.md

 ## Build scripts

-You can find environment-specific build/serve/run scripts under `build/`.
-To add more automation or support for new languages in the pipeline, you can inlude Webpack plugins and loaders in these files.
+You can find environment-specific build scripts under `webpack/`.
+To add more automation or support for new languages in the pipeline, you can include Webpack plugins and loaders in these files.

-You should generally **not** have to touch these files during application development, as there is utility code included that reads values from custom configuration from simpler configuration files.
+You should generally **not** have to touch these files during application development, as there is utility code included that reads values from [centralised configuration](../app/configuration.md) from simpler configuration files.

 ## Webpack plugins